Last updated 10 May 2022

 A court can disqualify a child from driving at a time when they would not be able to obtain a licence because of their age.
 In this situation, the court will usually calculate the length of the disqualification by adding the period of time remaining until the child may obtain a provisional driver licence to the period of time which the court decides should represent the disqualification proper.

 Young people are less likely to pay an infringement notice or to make arrangements to pay the fine by instalments (generally because they do not have capacity to pay).
-As a result, such matters will be referred to the police who can issue a complaint and summons or a notice to appear (noting that the police should consider the requirements of s 11 of the Youth Justice Act as mentioned above).
+As a result, such matters will be referred to police who can issue a complaint and summons or a notice to appear (noting that police should consider the requirements of s 11 of the Youth Justice Act as mentioned above).

 Compensation or restitution by the child offender

 Where a child is found guilty of a criminal offence and sentenced by a court, the court may also order the child to make restitution or pay compensation for loss relating to a victim’s property or injury to the victim or someone else (s 235 Youth Justice Act).